-The King of the Cosmos is back in Touch my Katamari from Namco, but this time he’s all about breaking the fourth wall and talking about how fans are upset with the more recent games in the Katamari series.
+The King of the Cosmos is back in Touch my Katamari from Namco on the PlayStation Vita, but this time he’s all about breaking the fourth wall and talking about how fans are upset with the more recent games in the Katamari series.
 It’s a nice setup.
 However it is not exactly welcome when this game doesn’t make up for six weak sequels.

 So much of Katamari’s status was due to the original game’s surprisingly fun and original gameplay.
 When I first bought the Playstation 2 game I had no idea what to expect, my local retailer had only one copy and they were surprised anyone was going to buy it.
 But I’d caught word that it was something special.
 Not much has changed since then despite sequels for every platform.
 Rolling up every object in sight into a huge ball is still your overall objective.

 The few unique levels in the game don’t really stand out, but there is a new gameplay element that is actually kind of fun.
 Or it would be, if there were more opportunities to use it while playing.
 For the first time you can stretch or squish the Katamari using the front or rear touch screens while rolling to fit into places the regular ball-shaped Katamari couldn’t.